Celebrating and promoting the diverse and innovative ways we are implementing restorative approaches!

 - “How a Radical New Approach to Dealing With Sexual Assaults May Heal Trauma“

 Restorative practices are expanding in schools around the world!
 A restorative lens offers a framework for how we approach teaching, learning and building relational school communities.
 Creating schools without punishment is possible.
 We recommend a whole school and whole district approach.

-There are many opportunities to engage and learn.
+There are so many opportunities to engage and learn.
 For example:

 ⇒ Webinar with resources: Restorative School Culture